 Starting also from 20 May, Eataly's renowned cookery school, La Scuola, will offer classes to take customers on an Italian journey discovering and mastering classic dishes of Italian cuisine.
 Bookable online, classes will be hosted by house chefs and specialists both in-store and online.
 Summer will see the launch of further activities to embrace the warmer season in the capital in true Italian style.

 Eataly opens its doors for the first time in the UK at Broadgate, situated next door to Liverpool Street Station from 7am to welcome visitors to discover its food market and outdoor terrace dining space.
-The inauguration of indoor restaurants and cookery school will follow on 20 May in line with the government’s roadmap and advice.
 For more info, e-commerce, bookings, delivery and safety guidelines please visit Eataly.co.uk

 Founded in 2007, Eataly was born in Italy from Oscar Farinetti’s idea to gather high-quality food at sustainable and reasonable prices for all, celebrate Italian biodiversity and create an informal, natural and simple place to Eat, Shop, Learn, all under one roof.
 The name EATALY is a fusion of two words: EAT and ITALY.
 As a result, Eataly stands for ‘Eating Italian’ which encompasses the history and the food culture of Italy, the ease of preparing Italian dishes, and the many qualities that Italy has to offer.
 There are over 40 Eataly stores across 15 countries around the world, with Eataly London being the first in the UK employing 300 people.
 Eataly.co.uk